 No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "History" requirement.

-No credit given for Economics because a survey course in economics is an option, but not required, to fulfill the "Distribution" requirement.
+No credit given for Economics because a survey course in economics is an option, but not required, to fulfill the "Social Sciences" requirement.

 No credit given for Mathematics because the "Mathematical Concepts or Quantitative Reasoning" requirement may be satisfied by science or economics courses.